mikebaldi/Idle-Champions/docfiles/using-ic-script-hub-with-standalone.md

 [< Return to the Readme](../Readme.md)

-# Setting Idle Champions game location for EGS
+# Setting Idle Champions game location for Standalone

 ## Overview